There are various sources of radioactive contamination in the Norwegian environment, but levels of radioactive substances are generally low.

 Little significance for human health

-30 years after the Chernobyl accident, radioactivity is still being transferred from the soil to plants and animals.
+More than 30 years after the Chernobyl accident, radioactivity is still being transferred from the soil to plants and animals.
 The concentrations of caesium-137 are still measured in meat and milk to ensure that food is safe.

 Radioactivity in seawater is absorbed by seaweed, fish and shellfish, and people can also receive radiation doses when they eat fish and other seafood.
-However, people who eat normal amounts of Norwegian seafood receive only low doses of radiation
+However, people who eat normal amounts of Norwegian seafood only receive low doses of radiation.

 All in all, the Norwegian Radiation Protection Authority considers radioactive contamination to be of little significance for human health in Norway.